-10. Equality impact assessment/Protected characteristics (as at 8 January 2019 or later amendments/additions)
+10. Equality impact assessment/Protected characteristics (as at 21 March 2023 or later amendments/additions)

-11.1 Neutral.
+10.1.
+Neutral.

-12. Consultation arrangements
+11. Consultation arrangements

-12.1 We will consult all residents and recognised residents' bodies on any substantive changes to this Policy and their views will be taken into account by the Board before approving it.
+We will consult all residents and recognised residents' bodies on any substantive changes to this Policy and their views will be taken into account by the Board before approving it.
 Our staff will also be consulted on any substantive changes to this Policy and any reasonable suggestions will be taken into account before the Policy is approved by the Board.

-ltem By Whom Action Frequency Implement 1.
-Maintenance Managers A visual check of all hot and cold water supply pipes for dead legs and eliminate within void works.
+ltem By Whom Action Frequency Implemented 1.
+Maintenance Managers A visual check of all hot and cold- water supply pipes for dead legs and eliminate within void works.
 As required From March 2021 2.
 Maintenance Managers Voids exceeding four weeks - drain down tanks and distribution systems, de-sludge, flush through with fresh water and weak chlorine mix if required.
-As required March 2021 3.
+As required From March 2021 3.
 Maintenance Managers Ensure that all shower heads and hoses are replaced in void properties prior to re-let.
-As required March 2021 4.
+As required From March 2021 4.
 Head of Housing and Administrator Remind residents of their responsibilities for cleaning shower heads periodically and flushing through water systems when these have not been used for 14 days or more.
 Annually From February 2021 5.
 Maintenance Managers At all 60+ developments ensure that suitable sample risk assessment have been undertaken and identified actions completed.
-Bi-Annually In place and on- going 6.
+Bi-Annually In place and on-going 6.
 Maintenance Managers At all 60+ sites ensure that annual unvented cylinder checks of communal systems include flushing and cleaning.
 Annual From February 2021 7.
 Maintenance Managers Water temperature checks are undertaken for all sentinel taps and calorifiers at 60+ developments.
-Monthly In place and on- going 8.
-Maintenance Managers Identify which homes have legionella risk assessments in place and determine where there may be any gaps in terms of these being a representative sample of SHA stock.
-Annual By December 2021 Note that all properties with either gas heating or an unvented cylinder have been risk assessed.
-Fill any identified gaps.
-March 2022 9.
+Monthly In place and on-going 8.
+Maintenance Managers Note that all properties with either gas heating or an unvented cylinder have been risk assessed.
+Annual From December 2021 9.
 Head of Housing/ Maintenance Managers Devise and implement a programme to ensure that all remaining homes have a legionella risk assessment in place.
-Complete by March 2023
+Completed March 2023